-- 4.33 The driver shall not, whilst driving or in charge of a private hire vehicle, offer the vehicle for immediate hire whilst the driver is on a road or other public place except where such an offer is first communicated from the private hire operator to the driver by telephone, radio, app, or other such device fitted to the vehicle. - 4.34 The driver shall not whilst driving or in charge of a private hire vehicle park in a "prominent position" (e.g. where people are likely to congregate, or near the exits to train stations, or locations with a high footfall, or within sight of a taxi rank), and be in attendance of the vehicle without a booking having been made for them to be at such a location. - 4.35 The driver shall not whilst driving or in charge of a private hire vehicle, contact the private hire operator to request a booking be made on behalf of any person. - 4.36 The driver of a vehicle equipped with a taximeter shall ensure that the table of fares is displayed in a clearly visible position in the vehicle and provide an explanation of the table of fares if requested by any passenger.
+- 4.32 The driver shall not, whilst driving or in charge of a private hire vehicle, offer the vehicle for immediate hire whilst the driver is on a road or other public place except where such an offer is first communicated from the private hire operator to the driver by telephone, radio, app, or other such device fitted to the vehicle. - 4.33 The driver shall not, whilst driving or in charge of a private hire vehicle, park in a "prominent position" (e.g. where people are likely to congregate, or near the exits to train stations, or locations with a high footfall, or within sight of a taxi rank), and be in attendance of the vehicle without a booking having been made for them to be at such a location. - 4.34 The driver shall not whilst driving or in charge of a private hire vehicle, contact the private hire operator to request a booking be made on behalf of any person. - 4.35 If the private hire vehicle is equipped with a taximeter, the driver shall ensure that the table of fares is displayed in a clearly visible position in the vehicle and provide an explanation of the table of fares if requested by any passenger.